Thursday is for Discipleship

 - Start a Bible study on the life of Christ and invite everyone on your block to participate.
 Keep it short, maybe 2-4 weeks, and Christ centered.

 - Have Christmas wrapping party.
 Make an investment and invite your neighbors to your house for free paper, Christmas music and a lot of fun.

-- Bundle up and take a prayer walk around your neighborhood.
+- Bundle up and take a prayer walk around your neighborhood on some cold wintery night.
 Pray for God’s blessing upon your neighbors and an openness to the gospel.

-- Put the local high school basketball team on your schedule and support the local community.
+- Put the local high school football or basketball team on your schedule and support the local community.
 See what God does with both your own heart and your conversations.